Velocidex/velociraptor-docs/content/artifact_references/pages/windows.system.amcache.md

 <pre><code class="language-yaml">
 name: Windows.System.Amcache
 description: |
-  Get information from the system's amcache.
+  Get information from the system&#x27;s amcache.

   The Amcache.hve file is a registry file that stores the information of executed applications.
 Amcache.hve records the recent processes